 Critical thinking: Data analysts must be able to look at large quantities of data and decipher patterns while predicting future trends.
 This skill can help you look at things from multiple perspectives to see the bigger picture.

-Communication: not only do data analysts have to be able to review and analyze data, but they must communicate their findings to their superiors.
+Communication: Not only do data analysts have to be able to review and analyze data, but they also must effectively communicate their findings to their superiors.
 Communicating your findings to others in a way they can understand is essential.

 Data visualization: Being able to take large amounts of data and conceptualize it in a digestible manner is essential to the work of a data analyst.
 This includes learning how to choose appropriate visualization charts for specific audiences.